sniper00/laux/README.md

 # Moon Extensions

 This library provides Lua extensions for [Moon](https://github.com/sniper00/moon), implemented in Rust and C/C++.
-By using Rust, we can leverage its ecosystem, including the `tokio` runtime.
+By using Rust, we can use its ecosystem, including the `tokio` runtime.

 # Usage